 Florida Emotional Distress Cases With Physical Injuries

 First, if you have physical injuries, in most cases, you qualify to claim emotional damages.
 You make your demand in addition to what you ask for in compensation for your physical injuries.
 If you’re in a car accident or hurt in a slip and fall, these are two examples where you can add emotional suffering on top of economic losses.
-The amount of emotional damages increases as the injuries become more severe.
+The amount of emotional damage increases as the injuries become more severe.
 However, determining what you can claim can be a complicated task.

 Florida law typically requires physical injuries to sustain a tort claim.
 Rowell v.
 Holt, 850 So.2d 474 (Fla 2003) said that negligence cases require a bodily injury for the victim to claim emotional distress damages.
 The court noted that there must be a discernable physical injury.
 (See Time Insurance Co. v.
-Burger, 712 So.2d 389, 393 (Fla 1998)).
+Burger, 712 So.2d 389, 393 (Fla 1998).
 While the physical impact may be slight, it must exist in these cases nonetheless.

 Florida Emotional Distress Cases Without Physical Injuries

 However, there are some circumstances in which the nature of the offense is primarily emotional.
-For example, a case that involves invasion of privacy, by its nature, doesn’t result in a physical injury.
+For example, a case that involves an invasion of privacy, by its nature, doesn’t result in a physical injury.
 Nor does a claim for intentional infliction of emotional distress.
 When these types of torts occur, the victim may claim losses based on what’s allowed under the law; there is no requirement of a physical injury.

-How Our Miami Attorneys For Emotional Distress Lawsuits Can Help
+How Our Miami Attorneys for Emotional Distress Lawsuits Can Help

 Do you want to bring an emotional distress lawsuit?
 Contact our Miami emotional distress attorneys for your free and confidential consultation.
 Get a personalized evaluation of your case and ask questions as we explore what you might win for your claim.